 Churches are a natural agency to assist their congregation and the community at large in achieving optimal holistic health.
 Education programs for health ministers/parish nurses have been established and are now being offered by various hospitals and home health agencies across the country.
-First Baptist Church is now beginning a Parish Nursing ministry.
+First Baptist Church has a Parish Nursing ministry.
 The functions of our Faith Community Nurse are being performed by Eugenia Evans Graves.
-Please contact her for more information.
+Please contact her for more information (firstname.lastname@example.org).

 Lakewood Elementary School